CN3ves/5-/docs/index.md

 > An NPC can act more fearful as the players accumulate successes or more boldly as the players fail to act.
 <details><summary>NPC behaviour table example:</summary>
 <i><u>Low threat NPC</u>: Last for 1 or 2 successes.<br>
-<u>Medium threat NPC</u>: Last for 3 or 5 successes, change behaviour after 2 successes.<br>
+<u>Medium threat NPC</u>: Last for 3 or 5 successes, change behaviour every 2 successes or failures.<br>
 <u>High threat NPC</u>: Last for 6-10 successes, change every 3 success or failures.<br>
-<u>Heroic threat NPC</u>: change every 10 or more successes, change behaviour after 3,5 and 7 successes</i>
+<u>Heroic threat NPC</u>: Last for at least 10, change behaviour every 4 successes or failures</i>
 <br>&nbsp;</details>

   * Its difficulty: *as defined by the enemy tier (and number of success to defeat)*